Dallinger/Dallinger/docs/source/configuration.rst

     in the U.S.

 ``base_payment``
     Base payment in U.S. dollars.

-``browser_exclude_rule`` [comma separated string]
-    A set of rules you can apply to prevent participants with unsupported web browsers from participating in your experiment.

 ``approve_requirement``
     The percentage of past MTurk HITs that must have been approved for a worker to qualify to participate in your experiment.
 1-100.

-``organization_name`` [string]
+``organization_name``
-    Identifies your institution, business, or organization.
+    Obsolete.

 Email Notifications
 ~~~~~~~~~~~~~~~~~~~

 ``contact_email_on_error`` *unicode*
-    The email address used as the recipient for error report emails, and the email displayed to workers
-    when there is an error.
+    The email address used as the recipient for error report emails, and the email displayed to workers when there is an error.

 ``dallinger_email_address``
     An email address for use by Dallinger to send status emails.